-- Analyzing figurative language: Students learn about various types of figurative language, including metaphors and similes.
+- instead of playing.
+Students deduce the theme-that delayed gratification leads to long-term gain. - Analyzing figurative language: Students learn about various types of figurative language, including metaphors and similes.
 Students learn the literal meaning of a sentence and its figurative meaning, and learn to make connections between the two.
-Through a gradual release model, students are guided as - Analyzing individuals and events over time: Throughout Imagine Language & Literacy lessons, students analyze individuals and events over time through text-dependent questions and graphic organizers.
+Through a gradual release model, students are guided as they apply the concepts to text and then engage in independent practice. - Analyzing individuals and events over time: Throughout Imagine Language & Literacy lessons, students analyze individuals and events over time through text-dependent questions and graphic organizers.
 Time lines, flow charts, and sequence graphics track the sequence of events in a story, as well as causes and effects, and help students understand how the events developed over time.